-- Make sure to review all contents (slides and text in book) and if you can somewhat do this in advance of the class, even better. - Stay focused. - Be disciplined as your understanding of economics will assume for each new chapter that the knowledge acquired with the preceding chapters has been assimilated - If you have a Question about Class Operation of general interest, consider posting it in the so-named section of the Discussion Board and/or contact me directly via email and/or bring up during open weekly office hour.
+- Make sure to review all contents (slides and text in book) and if you can somewhat do this in advance of the class, even better. - Stay focused. - Be disciplined as your understanding of economics will assume for each new chapter that the knowledge acquired with the preceding chapters has been assimilated - If you have a Question about Class Operation of general interest, bring it up in class and/or consider posting it in the so-named section of the Discussion Board and/or contact me directly via email and/or bring up during open weekly office hour.